Los Angeles Police Department resources

-The Los Angeles Police Department (LAPD), the municipal law enforcement agency of the city of Los Angeles, California, maintains and uses a variety of resources that allow its officers to effectively perform their duties.
-The LAPD's organization is complex, with the department divided into bureaus and offices that oversee functions and manage specialized units.
+The Los Angeles Police Department (LAPD), the primary law enforcement agency of Los Angeles, California, United States, maintains and uses a variety of resources that allow its officers to effectively perform their duties.
+The LAPD's organization is complex with the department divided into bureaus and offices that oversee functions and manage specialized units.
 The LAPD's resources include the department's divisions, transportation, communications, and technology.

 Police stations

 The LAPD's deployment of officers has reflected the growth and changes of Los Angeles since the late 19th century.
-The earliest LAPD police station (or "division", originating from the "Patrol Division") was Central Division, located in Downtown Los Angeles on the southeast corner of 1st and Hill.
+The earliest LAPD police station (or community station or division, originating from the "Patrol Division") was Central Division, located in Downtown Los Angeles on the southeast corner of 1st and Hill.
 This station opened in 1896 and was the department's first dedicated police station (another had been located at 2nd and Spring, but was possibly a leased or rented storefront type of set-up).
 The Central Jail was located directly south of it.
 "Old Central", as it came to be known, housed not only Central Division but also many of the department's headquarters units until its closure in about 1955 in favor of Parker Center and Central Community Police Station.

 The city's largest growth period was from approximately the late 19th century through the 1930s when the city grew at a geometric rate.
 Approximately 100 smaller portions were added to the original five square mile pueblo.
 Of these, about 90 were formerly unincorporated areas.
 The remaining ten portions had been their own incorporated cities, and included the cities of Watts, Venice, Hollywood, San Pedro, Wilmington, Barnes, Hyde Park, Eagle Rock, Sawtelle, and Tujunga.
 When the city consolidated another existing city, its police officers became LAPD officers with corresponding ranks and titles at the LAPD, per the city charter.
 The LAPD would then create a new division named after the city that had been consolidated and would continue using the former city's police station, usually replacing these facilities with larger renamed police stations within a few years.

-The following is a list of LAPD stations, along with their original division numbers:
+The LAPD's area community police stations are organized into area Patrol Divisions, commanded by a Captain I. Patrol Divisions are grouped into four geographic operations bureaus; Operations-Central, South, Valley and West Bureau, commanded by a Deputy Chief.
+These bureaus are under the Office of Operations, commanded by an Assistant Chief.
+Offices only report to the Chief of Police and aren't organized into any larger entity.
+The following is a list of LAPD community stations (patrol divisions), along with their original division numbers: